 - Female athletes are more likely to actively engage with followers on social media.

 - Many of the people who follow female athletes aren't necessarily traditional sports fans, which makes them a lucrative market for companies looking to expand their online presence.

-How Female Athletes Can Benefit From Working With a NIL Attorney
+How Female NCAA Athletes Can Benefit From Working With an Experienced NIL Attorney

 For talented young women, NIL deals can be highly lucrative.
 With so much at stake, it's wise to consult an experienced NIL attorney before signing any contract.
-A NIL attorney can:
+Our NIL attorney can:

 - Document the NIL relationship to ensure it remains NCAA compliant and won't put your eligibility at risk with a conflict of interest

 - Represent the student-athlete in any disciplinary or enforcement actions brought by the NCAA related to the alleged improper use of NIL

 - Draft or review contracts and provide legal advice as needed when entering into NIL relationships